 If you see this warning, Google is telling your visitors to ‘be careful’ and this is not good for your traffic.

 Hubspot Website Grader is another good free tool that can alert you to any issues, but the best way to know how Google actually sees your website is with Google Search Console.
 GSC will alert you to any problems and the actions needed to fix them.
+And here’s a good list of other helpful website tools.

 The After: Does Your Website Pass the Grunt Test?